 What is the average class size?

-In core or elective courses, there are between 20 and 60 students per class; in seminars, there are approximately 20 students.
+In core or elective courses, there are between 20 and 100 students per class; in seminars, there are approximately 10 to 20 students.
+The seminar classes may also benefit from having a mixture of Master and PhD degree’s candidate.
 Our personalised approach and small classes provide an attractive ratio of students to professors allowing students to receive personal attention and commitment from our faculty members.

 Can I enrol at the Graduate Institute part-time?

-The Institute’s primary commitment is to full-time studies and it does not offer part-time education, except for the Executive Education certificates or Executive Masters.
-Our study programmes do not include any evening classes.
+The Institute’s primary commitment is to full-time studies and it does not offer part-time education or evening classes, except for the Executive Education certificates or Executive Masters.

 Does the Institute offer distance-learning courses?